 Could a supplement that people take for heart health actually lead to heart rhythm changes?
 Most people take fish oil with the expectation that it will lower their likelihood of a heart attack or stroke.
-Articles in the medical literature have been hinting at such a benefit for at least a decade (Current Vascular Pharmacology, Jan.
+Articles in the medical literature have been hinting at such a benefit for more than a decade (Current Vascular Pharmacology, Jan.
 2008; Cardiology Reviews, Sep-Oct.
 2010).
+A recent study called VITAL also suggests that fish oil supplementation can reduce the risk of autoimmune diseases like rheumatoid arthritis, psoriasis, thyroid disease and polymyalgia rheumatica (BMJ, Jan.
+26, 2022).
+You can read our take on this study here.
 But could omega-3 fatty acids found in fish oil trigger atrial fibrillation?
-That is the question one reader posed.
+Several readers have posed that question.

 Does Fish Oil Lead to Heart Rhythm Changes?